cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 then the CrypTool program directory pse\ is copied completely into the user-application directory.
 These user-individual keys have the following benefits
-- there is no need anymore for write access to parts of the program directory,
+- there is no need any more for write access to parts of the program directory,
 - most (all) read and write problems in multi-user environments should be solved so [see chapter 4.5.b)], and
 - when a new installation is done, the user-individual keys are not overwritten.